 Not Just Another Thanksgiving Wish

-Little Man ( Heston Wayne) with Nini
+Little Man ( Heston Wayne) being silly with his Momma

 It cannot be almost the end of November this quickly!!
 It seems a minute ago I was saying "Happy New Year"---wishing everyone many wonderful experiences in the days ahead.
 And now it is time already to share wishes for each of you and all of my family and friends a most blessed and lovely Thanksgiving time.